 A company can have more than one engineering BOM as there might be different angles to a product.

-For example, there might be a safety and maintenance angle to a product, and also productivity and yield might be considered as another angle.
+For example, there might be a safety and maintenance angle to a product, and productivity and yield might be considered another angle.

-When a BOM design is prepared by Electronic Design Automation (EDA) tools, all the prospective ideas regarding the functioning of the product need to be considered.
+When a BOM design is prepared by Electronic Design Automation (EDA) tools, all the prospective ideas regarding the product’s functioning need to be considered.

 Questions like how does it function?
 How does it cope with malfunctions?
 How to make a cost-effective design?
 Need to be answered.

 A service BOM consists of lists of items required by a service person for installing, repairing, or restocking products.

 The service BOM consists of the information needed by the technician for performing their services.

 These services could be at the site of business or the place of manufacturing.
 In addition, the company maintains Service BOM and is essential for the proper functioning of the product.

 A sales BOM comprises items that have been put upon sale.
 Items that are for selling, as well as stock, are listed within a Sales BOM with adequate product descriptions alongside every item.